 Students are placed in CIL 201 Intermediate Academic Writing, CIL 202 Advanced Academic Writing, or CIL 208 Academic Reading and Language Skills according to TOEFL test scores.
-TSA students taking CIL 201 are required to take CIL 203 Perspectives on American Life and CIL 200 Contemporary Global Issues.
+TSA students taking CIL 201 are required to take CIL 203 Perspectives on American Life and CIL 200 Introduction to American Values and Society.
 Students in CIL 202 or 208 must choose at least one of these two ESL courses.
 Students with an iBT score of 76 or above may choose to take only CIL 208, subject to the approval of their adviser during fall registration.

 Each student completes additional coursework to total a minimum of 12 credits, choosing courses from across the curriculum.
 Students are advised about courses appropriate for their interests and English ability.
 Non-academic courses, such as physical education or music, also are available for credit.

 In the Spring Semester, two TSA courses are offered: CIL 204 The American Experience and CIL 205 Seminar on Social Trends.
 Students have the option of taking a language placement test prior to registering for Spring Semester courses.
 Depending on the outcome of the placement test, students may be required to take one or both TSA courses.

 As required for Fall Semester, each student completes additional coursework from the Earlham curriculum to total a minimum of 12 credits.
 May Term, a three-week academic intensive term, provides additional course options.
 The total course load for Spring Semester and May Term combined may not exceed 18 credits.